 1. Buying the cheapest charging cables you can find

-Being cheap can be expensive.
-If you’re hunting for the lowest possible prices on charging cables, you might come across counterfeits.
-This is bad for two reasons.
+Being frugal can be expensive.
+You might come across counterfeits if you’re hunting for the lowest possible prices on charging cables.
+This isn’t good for two reasons.

 First, you’ll be buying more charging cords to replace the cheap ones when they inevitably break down.